HISTORIES

 The histories of Pine Mountain Settlement School are very mixed.
 Some histories seek to be comprehensive with regard to the early history of the institution, such as Progressives in the Kentucky Mountains: the formative years of the Pine Mountain Settlement School 1913-1930, a doctoral thesis by James Greene III.

-Other histories are more nuanced and cover more limited time-frames or specific periods of the School when the authors were residents at the School as staff or students or associated with the School as trustees or guests.
+Other histories are more nuanced and cover more limited time-frames, perspectives, or specific periods of the School when the authors were residents at the School as staff or students or associated with the School as trustees or guests.

-Many of the histories are fully autobiographical and cover years at Pine Mountain, but also cover years that the individual was in residence at other locations.
-Often, histories associated with the satellite settlements of Little Laurel, Big Laurel, and Line Fork address very specific time periods and events during the early years of the institution.
+Histories written by former students capture the memories of some of those students who were profoundly changed by their experiences at the School.
+Histories can be found in Scrapbooks such as the Tid-Bits Scrapbook, and in personal memoirs like that of Carrie Day, a student, and Dorothy Nace, a staff member, and in Grace Rood’s oral history interview — all awaiting transcription.
+These are special histories in time in the longer institutional history.
+Many of these histories mentioned are fully autobiographical and cover specific years at Pine Mountain, but they also cover years that the individual was in residence at other locations.
+Other histories associated with the satellite settlements of Little Laurel, Big Laurel, and Line Fork address very specific time periods and events during the early years of the institution as it sought to expand its reach.

-Together, the large and small histories contribute to what we now know and imagine about Pine Mountain Settlement School over its long 100-plus-year history.
-And in their volume, they allow us a rich body of information with which to form our own interpretations of the history of Pine Mountain Settlement School from a variety of viewpoints.
+Together, the large and small histories of Pine Mountain Settlement School contribute to what we now know and what we choose to imagine about Pine Mountain Settlement School over its long 100-plus-year history.
+And, in their volume, these histories allow us a rich body of information with which to form our own interpretation of the history of Pine Mountain Settlement School from a variety of viewpoints and standpoints.

 It is hoped that scholars, former students, staff, and trustees will continue to contribute to the written, oral, and photographic history of this amazing institution.
-Not only have such chronicles given the School a close scrutiny that was rewarding for the writer, but they have become important additions to the Institution’s archive collection.
+Not only have such history chronicles given the writers a rewarding journey, but they have left considerable room for other histories that will become important additions to the Institution’s on-going archive collection.